 Nelida Mendoza was elected to the Board of Trustees in November 2012 for Trustee Area 3 (formerly District 1).
-As Board President she serves as a member of all Board committees.
+She currently serves as a member of the Board Safety & Security Committee and representative to the Orange County School Boards Association and Nominating Committee on School District Organization.

 Mendoza was born in Jalisco, Mexico, immigrated to the United States in 1965 and has been a resident of Santa Ana since then.
 She is a paralegal with Orange County Department of Child Support Services.
 For more than 19 years, she has helped prepare exhibits and witnesses for trial, analyzed existing case information, and researched pertinent case law.
 In addition, she researches and analyzes legislation affecting education, family support issues, and the paralegal profession.